 I use the dough blade on my food processor for one minute which makes for super speedy dough and it proves wonderfully.

-If you notice the dough is a little crumbly when it first comes together add tiny amounts of water until it forms a nice ball.
+If you notice the dough is a little crumbly when it first comes together add tiny amounts of water until it forms a nice smooth ball.

 Sambousek are so worth the effort and if you get these little tips down then you will make the best ones in the land.